Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Kilonova Afterglow Models and Numerical Relativity Simulations of BNS Mergers

 With respect to the intrinsic binary parameters probed by our simulation, we find that binaries which do \emph{not} undergo prompt BH formation are broadly consistent with the observations.
-An important conclusion from our study is that prompt BH formation is tentatively excluded,\cite{Bauswein:2017,Margalit+2017,Radice:2018jointconstraint}\, because the presence of the post-merger bounce appears to be necessary in order to produce sufficient fast and massive outflows to power the kilonova emission.
+Numerical simulations of BNS mergers by \cite{Prakash+2021,Nedora+2021} show that if prompt collapse to BH occurs in equal mass NS binaries, the kilonova afterglow is expected to be several orders of magnitude fainter than the observed X-ray luminosity of GW\,170817 at $\approx 1000$\,days (e.g. Figure 15 in \citealt{Prakash+2021}).
+In the case of highly asymmetric NS binaries, the prompt collapse to BH is associated with afterglow light curves that peak at $\approx 10^4$\,days post-merger, which is significantly later than the current epoch (see Figure 4 and 5 in \citealt{Nedora+2021}).
+An important conclusion is that prompt BH formation is disfavored \citep{Bauswein:2017,Margalit+2017,Radice:2018jointconstraint}, because the presence of the post-merger bounce appears to be necessary in order to produce sufficient fast and massive outflows to power the kilonova emission.
 Improved higher-resolution targeted simulations are needed to draw more quantitative conclusions.